kubeflow/pipelines/frontend/README.md

 **Develop:** You need `npm`, install dependencies using `npm install`.

-You can then do `npm run dev` to run a static file server at port 3000 that watches the source files.
+You can then do `npm start` to run a static file server at port 3000 that watches the source files.
 This also adds a mock backend api server handler to webpack-dev-server so it can serve basic api calls, as well as a mock webserver to handle the Single Page App requests, which redirects api